The best camping knives 2023: folding knives for backcountry adventures

 Slightly heavy

 With a reputation for producing hunting, survival and military-tactical knives, as well as highly-regarded multitools, SOG is a brand that you might not turn to when looking for a discreet folder for camping, everyday carry and general outdoor use.
-But the Terminus is a well-made, well-designed knife that utilises a Carpenter CTS-BD1 steel blade, offering reasonable edge holding and easy sharpening.
+But we found the Terminus to be a well-made, well-designed knife that utilises a Carpenter CTS-BD1 steel blade, offering reasonable edge holding and easy sharpening.

 The G10 laminate fibreglass scales feel tough and durable in the hand, forming a solid, chunky handle that will work even for those with large hands.
 The texturing and grooved pattern on the scales is also excellent, providing secure grip and inspiring confidence, as does the pronounced jimping for the thumb on the spine of the blade.